adickinson72/website/content/en/docs/guides/flux-e2e.md

 One of the measures generally considered important is how long it takes for developers to get feedback from CI/CD systems.
 It's commonly put forth that "the CI feedback loop should not take longer than 10 minutes."
 It should be clear from those relevant materials that for tasks we do many times every day, seconds add up to minutes quickly.
 For this reason it is recommended to use Receivers wherever possible, or at least whenever shortening the feedback loop is to be considered as an important goal.

-### 7. `GitRepository` Source (Artifacts and Revisions)
+### Sources - (Artifacts and Revisions)

-A `GitRepository` is a Custom Resource that saves a read-only view of the latest revision of a Git repository and hosts it as a service in the cluster.
+A `GitRepository` is a Custom Resource which fulfills a more general interface, Source, that saves a read-only view of the latest revision of a repository (usually from outside of the cluster) and hosts its data as a service in the cluster.

 The [GitRepository Custom Resource][] describes a (usually remote) Git repository, including the URL of the repository host, and the Git reference (such as a branch name or tag) to monitor for changes.
 Additionally you may find a secret reference with SSH or TLS keys to verify that host, a secret reference containing authentication credentials, a secret reference containing keys for verifying commit signatures, a configurable polling interval, and other meta information related to the source repository.